polar-app/polar-app/README.md

     - Integration of https://github.com/burtonator/pdf-annotation-exporter to
       enable this functionality.

- - Additional annotation types like area highlight, plus a complex feature set like notes and tags for these objects.
+ - Additional annotation types including a complex feature set like notes and tags for these objects.

- - Flashcards will be notes designed and marked specifically to be converted to flashcards for usage in spaced repitition systems.
+ - Flashcards will be notes designed and marked specifically to be converted to flashcards for usage in spaced repetition systems.
 They will have extended metadata including front and back of the card as well as support for cloze deletions, and the ability to include extended metadata like the source text to which the flashcard was attached.